-In the illustration on Page 55 at (1), vehicle B can emerge as vehicle C is to their left and therefore does not have priority over them.
+In the illustration above at (1), vehicle A can emerge as vehicle B is to their left and therefore does not have priority over them.

-Also, both vehicles C and D are taking paths that do not cross into the left half and therefore will not collide with vehicle B when it emerges.
+Also, both vehicles C and D are taking paths that do not cross into the left half and therefore will not collide with vehicle A when it emerges.